 Secretary of the Smithsonian Institution

-Wayne Clough is the Secretary of the Smithsonian Institution, the world’s largest museum and research complex with activities in nearly 100 countries.
+Wayne Clough is the Secretary of the Smithsonian Institution, the world’s largest museum and research complex with activities in more than 130 countries.
 The Smithsonian includes 19 museums and galleries, 20 libraries, the National Zoo and numerous research centers, including the Smithsonian Astrophysics Observatory, Smithsonian Tropical Research Institute and the Smithsonian Environmental Research Center.

 Since becoming Secretary in July 2008, Clough (pronounced “cluff”) has taken the Smithsonian in new directions.
 A comprehensive strategic plan—the first of its kind for the Smithsonian—created a new framework for goals, enterprises and operations.
 The Smithsonian is working in new and cross-disciplinary ways—focused on four grand challenges: Unlocking the Mysteries of the Universe, Understanding and Sustaining a Biodiverse Planet, Valuing World Cultures and Understanding the American Experience.